polakowo/datadocs/docs/deep-learning/dl-strategy.md

 - Training set: Train the model on the *training* set.
 - Validation/development set: After training the model, validate it on the *dev* set.
 - Test set: When we have the final model, evaluate it on the *test* set in order to get an unbiased estimate of how well our algorithm is doing.
+- Always make sure your data sets were normalized in the same way.

 #### Same distribution